lawrancej/CompilerDesign/git.md

 ---------
 Typically your use of git will involve (assuming you're on your master branch):

+### How do I know what I changed?

+    git diff # This will show changes that you've made.

 Make a change to `some_file`

     git add some_file